 It’s good to be prepared if the interviewer asks if you have any questions.
 You should have these questions prepared ahead of time, but don't ask about vacation time or other employee perks right off the bat.
 You are there to pitch yourself to the company, not the other way around.
 If you're asked to come back for a second interview or are offered the job, then you are safe to ask about those things.

-My hope for students is to be well prepared and thoughtful in their approach to interview opportunities.
-If you take the time to prepare and think about what you want to say, you’ll represent yourself well and be confident in your chances at landing the job.
+The goal is for students and graduates to be well prepared and thoughtful in their approach to interview opportunities.
+If you take the time to prepare and think about what you want to say, you'll represent yourself well and be confident in your chances at landing the job.